Kajja/tricker/README.md

 When has someone won?
 ---------------------
 A match is over if:

-* one of the players has gotten 3 points or
+* one of the players has 3 points

+or

-* one of the players has gotten -2 points
+* one of the players has -2 points

 About the implementation